ikondrat/movies/README.md

 - Material UI

 ## Browsers
-I havn't enable polifills(stage-1) for the Babel - don't think it does make sense without the string necessity Tested and expected to work in
+I havn't enabled polifills(stage-1) for the Babel - don't think it does make sense without the string necessity Tested and expected to work in
 - IE 11 +
 - Chome 62+

+## Install
+- You need to have installed nodejs https://nodejs.org/en/download/ on your machine

 ## How to run
  - clone the repository